 while self.buffer:

-batch = [self.buffer.popleft() for in range(min(self.batchsize, len(self.buffer)))]
+batch = [self.buffer.popleft() for _ in range(min(self.batch_size, len(self.buffer)))]

 for processor in self.processors:

-Monitoring and Alerting
+processor.process_batch(batch)Monitoring and Alerting

 Production trading systems need comprehensive monitoring: